Save More and Spend Less: A Simple 4-Part System

 The reason this comes first is psychological.
 Once the saving is automatic, every dollar you cut from spending has somewhere meaningful to go.
 You're not just denying yourself a takeout meal; you're redirecting it.
 That reframe is what makes spending less feel like progress instead of punishment.

-Step 2: Spend Less Without Feeling Deprived
+Step 2: Spend Less Without Giving Up What You Enjoy

 Now for the side everyone dreads.
 Spending less has a reputation for being miserable, but most of that misery comes from cutting the wrong things.
-The trick is to cut deep on stuff you won't miss and protect the few things you genuinely love.
+The trick is to cut deep on stuff you won't miss and protect the few things you love.

 Start by separating your spending into three buckets: